Licensing of Private Health Care Facilities

 • a feasibility study/business plan

-• proof of available funding to be included in the application
+• proof of available or intention to fund to be included in the application

 • certified Identity Document copies of the applicant/s

-must to be submitted to the Head of KZN Department of Health through the office of the Deputy Director: Private & State-Aided Institutions, Block 2, Town Hill Office Park, New Department of Health Office Park, Hyslop Road, Town Hill, Pietermaritzburg, 3201.
+These must to be submitted to the Head of KZN Department of Health through Deputy Director: Private & State-Aided Institutions, Block 2, Town Hill Office Park, or hand delivered at Department of Health Office Park, Block 2, 35 Hyslop Road, Town Hill, Pietermaritzburg, 3201.
 Telephone 033-940-2488 / 033-940-2483 .

 Approvals are site restricted.

 Receipt of applications will be acknowledged within 7 days.
-The decision-making process will take 6 months.
+The decision-making process may take 6 months.

-Commissioning of a new facility or an extension to an existing facility
+Inspections for Pre-or Commissioning of a new facility or an extension to an existing facility.

 Renal and Oncology Units